Ben-Ganon/Obsidian_Olympus_DnD/General/Combat Mechanics.md

 	For example 2 CT cast time and 3 CT Duration goes:
 	| Cast | Cast | Effect | Effect | Effect | Regular Turn

+- Death:
+	Upon the first time a Hero reaches 0 Hp or less, they are on the verge of death.
+	Every turn, the Hero must roll a Willpower save.
+	If they acquire 2 successes, they revive with 1 Hp.
+	If they acquire 2 fails, they die permanently.

+- Attacks of opportunity:
+	If you are directly next to an enemy and move away from them, that enemy gets a free attack on you as you escape.

+- Blunt Damage
+	Blunt damage is done by hammers, boons, and physical damage from various sources.
+	Blunt damage ignores armor and deals direct damage